 The service is broken down into two phases.
 In the first phase, the imported publications' metadata are converted to an intermediate format while in the second phase, the intermediate format is converted to DSpace metadata schema

 Explanation of beans:

+'''

-<bean id="org.dspace.submit.lookup.SubmissionLookupService" /> a) phase1TransformationEngine: the phase 1 BTE transformation engine.
+<bean id="org.dspace.submit.lookup.SubmissionLookupService" />

+'''

 This is the top level bean that describes the service of the SubmissionLookup.
 It accepts three properties: